ausbias/ausbias.github.io/2026_meetings.md

 <h1>Monthly Meetings</h1>

-<p>Below is a summary of upcoming and past monthly meetings.
+<p>Below is a summary of upcoming and pasgitt monthly meetings.
 If you would like to nominate a speaker or suggest a discussion topic, please <a href="/contact/">contact us</a>.
 Zoom link to the meeting will be advertised on the google group mailing list or via the LMA email newsletter. </p>

 <table class="meeting-table">
   <thead>
     <tr>
       <th>Date</th>
+      <th>Host</th>
       <th>Speaker(s)</th>
       <th>Discussion Topic(s)</th>
     </tr>